 Mail: Director, VCU Division for Academic Success, Box 980124, Richmond, VA 23298-0124; phone: (804) 828-9782 or VTDD (804) 828-4608; FAX (804) 828-4609; or das.vcu.edu

-In addition, there are four longitudinal courses that run the expanse of the four years of medical school:
+In addition, there are multiple longitudinal courses throughout the curriculum:

 - Interprofessional Education

-M1: The Scientific Foundations of Medicine – These sections comprise the first semester and provide the foundational knowledge necessary for the practice of medicine.
+M1: The Scientific Foundations of Medicine – These sections comprise the first semester and provide the foundational knowledge of the basic sciences necessary for the practice of medicine.

 - Fundamentals of Physiology